 "[An] impressive work of outstanding scholarship . . . highly recommended . . . a brilliant ethnography."—Paul Mutsaers Border Criminologies

-2015 Thinking Allowed Award for Ethnography, British Sociological Association
+2015 Thinking Allowed Award for Ethnography, BBC, in association with the British Sociological Association

 Andersson, Ruben.
 2014.
 "A Global Front: Thoughts on Enforcement at the Rich World's Borders."
 Online appendix to Illegality, Inc.: Clandestine Migration and the Business of Bordering Europe.
 Oakland: University of California Press.
 Available at http://www.ucpress.edu/content/ancillaries/12779/andersson_appendix.pdf